Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 # How to run
 All the necessary files and .py files should be in the same directory and the terminal should indicate the same working directoy/path

-Necessary Files: eg: Final_Gene_AST_matrix_Klebsiella_Doripenem_qc70_pi30.csv, which is a binary matrix of presence/absence genes for Klebsiella, antibiotic(Doripenem)
+Necessary files are the binary matrix, .py files required for ML run, Homology Modeling and Docking. eg. Final_Gene_AST_matrix_Klebsiella_Doripenem_qc70_pi30.csv, which is a binary matrix of presence/absence genes for Klebsiella, antibiotic(Doripenem)

 All the python .py files are in the Codes folder that can be downloaded to local working directory/can be user created